Otus-DevOps-2021-05/panthrashkov_microservices/gitlab-ci/readme.md

     git push gitlab gitlab-ci-1
     ```

-15. Some modification to gitlab-ci.yml, simpletest.rb, Gemfile - to run  test
+15. Some modification to gitlab-ci.yml, simpletest.rb, Gemfile - to run  test. push

+16. Work with environments